Coin-OpCollection/Development-Documentation/Technos/Technos-16/technos_16.md

 So, knowing the address in the Foreground VRAM, you can start to retrieve the metadata of the starting tile.

-From here, we have a couple of differences between Wrestlefest and The Combatribes/ DD3 boards.
+From here, we have a couple of differences between Wrestlefest and The Combatribes / DD3 boards.

 The original revision of the graphics engine had only support for flips on the x-axis, but the newer board for Wrestlefest can support flips on both axes.
 These appear on bits 6 for x and 7 for y of the metadata.